luiul/statistics-meets-logistics/README.md

 The [course](https://www.statistik.tu-dortmund.de/2791.html) and the [material](https://moodle.tu-dortmund.de/enrol/index.php?id=22199) provided by the lecturer are in German.
 This repository documents our preparation for the project and holds the project and its data.

-To view TeX equations found in *10.
-Introduction to Linear Regression* and subsequent Sections, consider the following options:
+To view TeX equations found in *Introduction to Linear Regression* and subsequent Sections, consider the following options:

 - Open the [.HTML version of the README](https://htmlpreview.github.io/?https://github.com/luiul/statistics-meets-logistics/blob/main/README.html)
 - Preview directly on Github using a browser [extension](https://github.com/AaronCQL/katex-github-chrome-extension) (Chromium based)